Safety Center

 She suggested parents involve their teen driver in these daily family routines:

-• Use shopping trips and errands to navigate commercial districts, parallel parking, and pedestrian traffic
+• Use shopping trips and errands to navigate commercial districts, parallel parking, and pedestrian traffic.

-• Practice safe habits and learn alternative routes to familiar local destinations
+• Practice safe habits and learn alternative routes to familiar local destinations.

-• Include highways and toll roads for the experience of a higher volume of traffic
+• Include highways and toll roads for the experience of a higher volume of traffic.

 By modeling safe driving habits, committing time to practice with your teen, and reinforcing the road rules, you can help them from becoming a traffic statistic.